juanma386/wordpress-analizador/readme.txt

 Author URI: https://hexome.cloud/
 Plugin URI: https://analizador.ar
 Donate link: https://donate.stripe.com/aEUcOHegJ7EN0EweV3
+Version: 1.0.0
 Contributors: yuma2020
-Tags: analitycs, web, simple
+Tags: web analitycs, web, simple
-Requires at least: 6.5.3
+Requires at least: WordPress 4.7
-Tested up to: 6.5.3
+Tested up to: WordPress 6.5
-Requires PHP: 8.2.8
+Requires PHP: 8.1
 Stable tag: 1.0.0
 License: GPLv2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Analizador Web Simple
+Analizador Web Simple, this Web Analyzer is an indispensable plugin for those looking to thoroughly understand how their website works.

 == Description ==
-Web Analyzer is an indispensable plugin for those looking to thoroughly understand how their website works.

-A few notes about the sections above:

-*   "Contributors" is a comma separated list of wordpress.org usernames
-*   "Tags" is a comma separated list of tags that apply to the plugin
-*   "Requires at least" is the lowest version that the plugin will work on
-*   "Tested up to" is the highest version that you've *successfully used to test the plugin*.
-Note that it might work on higher versions... this is just the highest one you've verified.
-*   Stable tag should indicate the Subversion "tag" of the latest stable version, or "trunk," if you use `/trunk/` for stable.

-    Note that the `readme.txt` of the stable tag is the one that is considered the defining one for the plugin, so if the `/trunk/readme.txt` file says that the stable tag is `4.3`, then it is `/tags/4.3/readme.txt` that'll be used for displaying information about the plugin.
-In this situation, the only thing considered from the trunk `readme.txt` is the stable tag pointer.
-Thus, if you develop in trunk, you can update the trunk `readme.txt` to reflect changes in your in-development version, without having that information incorrectly disclosed about the current stable version that lacks those changes -- as long as the trunk's `readme.txt` points to the correct stable tag.

-    If no stable tag is provided, it is assumed that trunk is stable, but you should specify "trunk" if that's where you put the stable version, in order to eliminate any doubt.
+  With Web Analizador Simple, you can explore a wide range of statistics, from visitor traffic to user behavior on your site.
+Get insights into the most visited pages, time spent on site, traffic sources, and more.

+Easily add stock photos to your blog posts without leaving WordPress.
+Choose from many millions stock photos from 123RF, 35,000 are added daily.
+Simply select the photo you want to use, purchase a license to use it from $1, and the plugin will automatically add it to your blog post.
+Edit the photo online with our powerful integrated photo editor.

+== Screenshots ==
+1. Settings Page of the Plugin
+2. Widget Desktop

 == Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.
+= Q: I have a question or need help – where can i find it? =
+A: Please check our Help & FAQ Website for a more detailed help.

 == Installation ==

-1. Go to `Plugins` in the Admin menu
-2. Click on the button `Add new`
-3. Search for `Analizador` and click 'Install Now' or click on the `upload` link to upload `analizador.zip`
-4. Click on `Activate plugin`
+This section describes how to install the plugin and get it work.

+You can install the plugin automatically from within your Wordpress interface.
+Simply login to Wordpress, select Plugins from the menu and then Add New.
+Search for \"wordpress-analizador\" and click the Install link to automatically install the plugin.

+For older versions of Wordpress or manual installation:
+1. Download the plugin zip file
+2. Upload the entire `wordpress-analizador` folder to the `/wp-content/plugins/` directory of your Wordpress installation
+3. Activate the plugin through the \'Plugins\' menu in WordPress
+4. Add your ANALIZADOR API Login to the wordpress-analizador Plugin settings page
+5. View your widget the plugin via the `Desktop WordPress`

+Some Web hosts block the get data if not work php-curl read the troubleshooting below

 == Changelog ==

 = 1.0.0: May 20, 2024 =
-* Birthday of Analizador
+* Birthday of Analizador Release Candidate

+== Upgrade Notice ==

+= 1.0.0 =
+Final Version of our Plugin